CSCI-442-Mines/student-env/README.md

 - `docker rm <container ID>`.
 Example: `docker rm 827b`
 - `docker rm <container name>`.
 Example: `docker rm csci442-docker`

+### Recommend setup for OS environment
+1. Follow these instruction to generate an ssh key for you github: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+2. Create an CSCI 442 workspace folder on your host machine.
+3. Navigate to you CSCI 442 workspace, inside this workspace folder clone the project repositoriy from github.
+    ```
+    C:\Users\USER\csci442_ws>git clone git@github.com:CSCI-442-Mines/project-1-starter.git
+    ```
+4. Run the csci442 docker image in the background and create a mount your CSCI 442 workspace on your computer
+    ```
+    docker run -d --rm --name csci442-env --mount type=bind,source="C:\Users\carob\csci442_ws",target=/root/projects csci442mines/student-env
+    ```
+5. Enter the csci442 docker container

 ## Using Visual Studio Code
 If you prefer a graphical IDE, [VSCode](https://code.visualstudio.com/) has excellent support for Docker.